TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 By default the impl function Argument Clinic generates for you returns ``PyObject *``.
 But your C function often computes some C type, then converts it into the ``PyObject *`` at the last moment.
-Argument Clinic handles converting your inputs from Python types into native C types—why not have it convert your return value from a native C type into a Python type too?
+Argument Clinic handles converting your inputs kutoka Python types into native C types—why not have it convert your return value kutoka a native C type into a Python type too?

 That's what a "return converter" does.
 It changes your impl function to return